How to stop telemarketing calls

 The ACMA service is your best chance to stop telemarketing calls being made to your number.

-The DCNR enables Australian consumers to opt-out of receiving telemarketing calls and over 10 million Australians have already registered for the service.
+The DCNR enables Australian consumers to opt-out of receiving telemarketing calls and over 11.7 million Australians telephone, mobile and fax numbers are registered for the service.

-Visit their website and fill out the online form and within 30 days your phone should stop ringing from telemarketing companies.
+Visit the ACMA website and fill out the online form and within 30 days your phone should stop ringing from telemarketing companies.

 Importantly though, it doesn’t mean you still won’t get more phone calls (read below).